 Our Reconciliation Action Plan (RAP)

-Hepburn Shire’s Reconciliation Action Plan will be developed with Council Staff, Councillors and our local Aboriginal and Torres Strait Islander community and representatives from relevant organisations.
+Hepburn Shire’s Reconciliation Action Plan was developed with Council Staff, Councillors and our local Aboriginal and Torres Strait Islander community and representatives from relevant organisations.

-The following two groups are established to assist with the development of a draft RAP:
+The following two groups were established to assist with the development of our RAP:

 The RAP Working Group – comprising staff from Hepburn Shire Council

 The RAP Community Reference Group – led by Council and comprising Dja Dja Wurrung, local Aboriginal and Torres Strait Islander representatives and local community members with experience in reconciliation.